BlueBrain/nmodl/README.md

 ### High Level Analysis and Code Generation

-The NMODL Framework provides rich model introspection and analysis capabilities using [various visitors]().
-Here is an example of theoretical performance characterisation of channels and synapses from rat neocortical column microcircuit [published in 2015]():
+The NMODL Framework provides rich model introspection and analysis capabilities using [various visitors TODO]().
+Here is an example of theoretical performance characterisation of channels and synapses from rat neocortical column microcircuit [published in 2015](https://www.cell.com/abstract/S0092-8674(15)01191-5):

 ![alt text](docs/images/nmodl-perf-stats.png "Example of performance characterisation")

-To understand how you can write your own introspection and analysis tool, see [this tutorial]().
+To understand how you can write your own introspection and analysis tool, see [this tutorial](docs/notebooks/nmodl-python-tutorial.ipynb).

 Once analysis and optimization passes are performed, the NMODL Framework can generate optimised code for modern compute architectures including CPUs (Intel, AMD, ARM) and GPUs (NVIDIA, AMD) platforms.
-For example, [C++](), [OpenACC](), [OpenMP](), [CUDA]() and [ISPC]() backends are implemented and one can choose backends on command line as:
+For example, [C++ TODO](), [OpenACC TODO](), [OpenMP TODO](), [CUDA TODO]() and [ISPC TODO]() backends are implemented and one can choose backends on command line as:

 ```
 $ nmodl expsyn.mod host --ispc acc --cuda sympy --analytic
 ```

-Here is an example of generated ISPC kernel for [DERIVATIVE]() block :
+Here is an example of generated ISPC kernel for [DERIVATIVE](https://www.neuron.yale.edu/neuron/static/py_doc/modelspec/programmatic/mechanisms/nmodl.html#derivative) block :

 ```c++
 export void nrn_state_ExpSyn(uniform ExpSyn_Instance* uniform inst, uniform NrnThread* uniform nt ...) {